zuozhenggh/learning-library/data-management-library/database/backup-recovery/database-backup-services/database-backup-services.md

   ![](images/user-ocid.png)

-10. Click on the user icon again and click **Tenancy: <tenancy-name>**, then copy and save the tenancy OCID for later:
+10. Click on the user icon again and click **Tenancy: &lt;tenancy-name>**, then copy and save the tenancy OCID for later:

   ![](images/tenancy-ocid.png)